-When firefighters find themselves in Watchout Situation #13, they must answer the following questions:
+When firefighters find themselves in Watch Out Situation #13, on a hillside where rolling material can ignite fuel below, they must answer the following questions:

 - Will you get enough warning of rolling material to prevent being hit by it?
 Who needs to be watching for rolling material?
 What kinds of warning systems could you establish?

 - Can you see where any material that rolls below you goes and what it does?
 What can happen when material rolls out of the fire and below you, out of view?
 What needs to be done to mitigate this danger?